SimonbJohnson/msfmakes/content/projects/backpack/main.md

 Compiling the contents locally helped to ensure that there would be readily available replacements for any pieces and also helped with creating buy-in from the team in Aburoc.

-Referent’s tip: Maintenance is simple, but important.
+{{< referentstip "Maintenance is simple, but important.
 It can be included it in the checklist of whoever monitors your pharmacy stock.
 It is vital that the medication in the bags has not passed its expiry date.
-Bags should always be ready for ‘grab and go’.
+Bags should always be ready for ‘grab and go’." >}}

 ### Part 5: Training staff in Aburoc

 Dr Aziz supervised the training of 10 key members of staff who would be responsible for carrying and using the backpacks in the event of a sudden population movement.
 The group included doctors, clinical officers and senior nurses, nurse assistants and community health workers, all of whom were already trained in MSF protocols.
 The group was responsible for maintaining the backpacks and ensuring that any drugs were in date.

 In the months that followed, the group continued to receive quarterly follow-up refreshment courses to ensure the packs were used properly.

-Referent’s tip: As soon the backpacks are in stock, staff need to be involved in decision-making about who will carry them and accompany people as they flee.
+{{< referentstip "As soon the backpacks are in stock, staff need to be involved in decision-making about who will carry them and accompany people as they flee.
 This needs to be voluntary.
-Once people have put themselves forward, it’s vital that they are supported and trained properly, ready for whenever the backpacks are needed.
+Once people have put themselves forward, it’s vital that they are supported and trained properly, ready for whenever the backpacks are needed." >}}

 ### Part 6: Successful field use of new backpacks